 Long before Van Cleef appeared in For a Few Dollars More, The Good, The Bad, and The Ugly, and other Italian-directed Westerns, he burned up the celluloid with his portrayals of film noir heavies.

-With his sharp visage, hawk-like nose, and those wolf eyes, Van Cleef was a quiet, menacing presence in classics like Kansas City Confidential and The Big Combo.
+Van Cleef was a quiet, menacing presence in classics like Kansas City Confidential and The Big Combo.